Block Editor

 • Click the browser’s refresh button to reload the page and make sure you’re seeing the mobile view of the page

-• Click on the device toolbar and choose the mobile device that you want to emulate, in addition, you are able to rotate the view if required.
+• Click on the device toolbar and choose the mobile device to be emulated, the view can be rotated as required.

 Firefox #